ChinaNetCloud/nc-backup-py/README.md

   You can also define a customized storage location.
 See [STORAGE](docs/STORAGE.md#customized-storage)

-  1. Copy the sample "/etc/nc-backup-py/conf.dist.json" and change hostname to your hostname.
+  1. Copy the sample "/etc/nc-backup-py/conf.dist.json" to "/etc/nc-backup-py/conf.json" and change hostname to your hostname.
     ```json
     "HOSTNAME": "srv-your-hostname"
     ```